 Monday, July 16th – Friday, July 20th

-Throughout the United States and around the world, there are a growing number of grassroots social movements working to address inequality and injustice in all it’s various forms.
+Throughout the United States and around the world, there are a growing number of grassroots social movements working to address inequality and injustice in all its various forms.
 Many of these movements are being organized and led by millennial generation activists.
 What often goes unmentioned is the significance of spirituality to these movements and the young activists within them.
 For some, activism is an expression of their spirituality.
 For others, activism and social engagement is their spirituality.
-The MLP Summer Conference is a place where the intersections of spirituality, activism, leadership, and social justice is explored and actively cultivated.
+The Millenial Leaders Project (MLP) Summer Conference is a place where the intersections of spirituality, activism, leadership, and social justice are explored and actively cultivated.

-Millennial generation activists, leaders and organizers (between the ages of 22-36) who have a demonstrated record of sustained social justice activism are invited to apply.
-In particular, this year’s conference will focus on those who fight for social justice within evangelical communities—especially on issues of gender identity and sexual orientation.
+Millennial generation activists, leaders and organizers (between the ages of 22 – 36) who have a demonstrated record of sustained social justice activism are invited to apply.
 Formal affiliation with a specific religious tradition or community is not required, and people with no formal religious affiliation are encouraged to apply.
-In addition to a proven track record of service, the only formal requirement for consideration is an interest in the intersections between spirituality and social justice.
+In addition to a proven track record of service, the only official requirement for consideration is an interest in the intersections between spirituality and social justice.

-Please note: Travel, shared room and board will be covered by the conference.
-Participation is limited to those currently living in the United States.
+Please note: Travel as well as shared room and board will be covered by the conference.